CiscoDevNet/sfcn/README.md

 Amazon EKS.
 Quick Starts are automated reference deployments that help you model and set up your AWS resources so that you can spend less time creating and managing your resources and infrastructure.

-You create an account on AWS and search AWS Marketplace for: ìCisco Secure Firewall Cloud Nativeî.
+You create an account on AWS and search AWS Marketplace for: "Cisco Secure Firewall Cloud Native".

 **Documentation**
 * Technical Documentation: [Cisco Secure Firewall Cloud Native Getting Started Guide](https://www.cisco.com/content/en/us/td/docs/security/secure-firewall/cloud-native/getting-started/secure-firewall-cloud-native-gsg.html)